Aliases for ARHGAP17 Gene

 GeneCards Summary for ARHGAP17 Gene

 ARHGAP17 (Rho GTPase Activating Protein 17) is a Protein Coding gene.
-Diseases associated with ARHGAP17 include syringomyelia.
-Among its related pathways are Signaling by GPCR and G-protein signaling_Regulation of CDC42 activity.
-GO annotations related to this gene include GTPase activator activity and SH3 domain binding.
-An important paralog of this gene is SRGAP3.
+Diseases associated with ARHGAP17 include Deafness, Autosomal Recessive 25.
+Among its related pathways are Regulation of RAC1 activity and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and SH3 domain binding.
+An important paralog of this gene is ARHGAP44.

 UniProtKB/Swiss-Prot for ARHGAP17 Gene